stormchaserroleplaying/stormchaserRPG/Spells/1/Warding/index.md

 A creature of your choice within range gains a +2 bonus to Strength and Dexterity defence vs melee and ranged attacks for the duration.

-## Snare
-*1st Level Warding (Ritual)*<br>
-**Casting Time:** 1 Minute<br>
-**Range:** Touch<br>
-**Components:** S, M *(25 feet of rope, which the spell consumes.)*<br>
-**Duration:** 8 Hours

-*You create an invisible snare that will hang any upside down who wander into it.*

-As you cast this spell, you use the rope to create a circle within a 5-foot radius on the ground or the floor.
-When you finish casting, the rope disappears and the circle becomes a magic trap.

-This trap is nearly invisible, requiring a successful [Investigation](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Investigation/) check vs your warding spell skill to be perceived.

-The trap triggers when a Small, Medium, or Large creature moves onto the ground or the floor in the spell’s radius.
-That creature must succeed on a Dexterity defence check vs your warding spell skill or be magically hoisted into the air, leaving it hanging upside down 3 feet above the ground or the floor.
-The creature is [Restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) there until the spell ends.

-A [Restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) creature can make a Dexterity defence check vs your warding spell skill at the end of each of its turns, ending the effect on itself on a success.
-Alternatively, the creature or someone else who can reach it can use an action to make an [Arcana](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Arcana/) check vs your warding spell skill.
-On a success, the [Restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) effect ends.

-After the trap is triggered, the spell ends when no creature is [Restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) by it.

 ## Traveler's Ward
 *1st Level Warding (Ritual)*<br>
 **Casting Time:** 1 Action<br>